dag-andersen/Rust-Memory-Map/docs/Report.md

     Some(acc)
 }
 ```
-Both concepts are used in this function above.
+Both concepts are used in the function above.
 Option is used in the form of `Some` and `None` and Result is used in `Ok(n)` and `Err(E)`.
-This function takes a string of 4 numbers separated by a dot `.` - e.g. `192.2.103.11` - and returns unsigned integer wrapped in an option.
+This function takes a string of four numbers separated by a dot `.` - e.g. `192.2.103.11` - and returns an unsigned integer wrapped in an Option.
 In this case, I use Option as a safe way to use a null-pointer.
 Being able to handle an error with ease is crucial when needing to deliver save code quickly.

 ### Rust combined with C
-Rust does not have an official interface/abstraction for using memory maps, but there exist a few open-source libraries created by the community.
+Rust does not have an official interface/abstraction for using memory maps, but there exists a few open-source libraries created by the community.
-Rust's package management system is called cargo and use the crates as the packages.
-This uses a crate called `memmap` (version `0.7.0`).
-This library was chosen based on the fact that it had the most stars on Github.
-The abstraction provided by the external libraries is not extensive compared to the using the native C, meaning that the configuration for the map is not as customizable.
+Rust's package management system is called *cargo* and it uses the crates as the packages.
+This project uses a crate called `memmap` (version `0.7.0`).
+This library was chosen because it had the most stars on Github.
+The abstraction provided by the external libraries is not extensive compared to the one in the C standard library, meaning that the configuration for the map is not as customizable.
-Rust has the ability to call directly into C files, and you also have the ability to use most of the c standard library inline by using the `libc`- library/crate.
+Rust has the ability to call directly into C files, and you can also use most of the C standard library inline by using the `libc`- library/crate.
 This means we can access functions like `mlock` and `mlockall`. `show example`.
-But rusts memory safety can not guarantee the result of these function so it forces us we need to use the "unsafe" keyword.
-Overall this means that we can use both rust functions and c functions as we please, but we can't guarantee what is going to happen.
+But Rust’s memory safety cannot guarantee the result of these functions so it forces us to use the "unsafe" keyword.
+Overall, this means that we can use both Rust functions and C functions as we please, but we cannot guarantee what is going to happen.

 https://doc.rust-lang.org/nomicon/ffi.html